ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleProfileInertial.rst

 IVehicleProfileInertial
 =======================

-.. py:class:: IVehicleProfileInertial
+.. py:class:: ansys.stk.core.stkobjects.IVehicleProfileInertial

    IVehicleAttitudeProfile

    Inertially fixed attitude profile: maintains a constant orientation of the body-fixed axes with respect to the inertial axes, using the selected coordinate type.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IVehicleProfileInertial

 Overview
 --------